-As part of the analysis, Fitch performed an on-site operational review to assess, among other things, the lender's origination practices and its servicing capabilities.
+In May 2015 Fitch performed an on-site operational review to assess, among other things, the lender's origination practices and its servicing capabilities.
 The importance of the role both of these have in the transaction is recognised in terms of the underlying loan portfolio performance.